bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 [Sourcetree](https://www.sourcetreeapp.com/) is a Graphical User Interface (GUI for the cool kids) used to manage Git repository hosts.
 Built by Atlassian (go Aussies!) it allows you to visualise and manage your repos so you can focus purely on coding.

-Whether you’re just starting out as a web developer or  are an old pro, Sourcetree has all the tools you need.
+Whether you're just starting out as a web developer or  are an old pro, Sourcetree has all the tools you need.
 Leave the command line behind, or delve deeper to review change-sets, stash or cherry-pick between branches—built-in smart branching keeps development clean and efficient.

 Sourcetree is available to download for free on both MacOS and Windows.
-They’ve got a huge range of [tutorials](https://support.atlassian.com/bitbucket-cloud/docs/tutorial-learn-bitbucket-with-sourcetree/) that’ll have you up and running in no time.
-After some initial hiccups, it’s now more powerful and reliable than almost any other Git client.
+They've got a huge range of [tutorials](https://support.atlassian.com/bitbucket-cloud/docs/tutorial-learn-bitbucket-with-sourcetree/) that'll have you up and running in no time.
+After some initial hiccups, it's now more powerful and reliable than almost any other Git client.

 ## API and Testing Cloud Tools